Random optimization problems at fixed temperatures: Extensions of main results

 \end{thm}

-\subsection{Application to Random graphs}
+\subsection{Application to random graphs}

 So far we considered random optimization problems only on deterministic graphs.
 However, it is natural to study the same problems on random ones.
+As above it is plausible that variety of random graphs satisfy our assumptions (at least in some approximate form) with high probability.
+Moreover, Janson~\cite{JansonCLTnumber} has already derived the orders of the mean and variances of the numbers of perfect matchings, Hamiltonian cycles, and spanning trees in Erd\H{o}s--R\'enyi random graph $G_{n,p}$ and in a uniform random graph with $m$ edges $G(n,m)$.
+He also derived Gaussian and log-Gaussian limiting theorems for appropriately scaled and centered version of these quantities.
+However, as a consequence of Janson's results one can see that these counts are not concentrated, and thus verifying our Assumption~\ref{as:prod of edges} requires further careful analysis.

 In this section we present a way of deriving annealed results (with respect to randomness of the graph) directly from our main results.

-Note that, the only assumption put on the distribution of weights was that $\E e^{-\gb\go}<\infty$.
-Thus, our main results directly yield the annealed versions when the underlying graph is a homogeneous random graph such as Erd\H{o}s--R\'enyi model $G_{n,p}$, or Stochastic block model, in general.
+Note that, the only assumption put on the distribution of weights was that $\log\E e^{-\gb\go}<\infty$.
+Thus, our main results directly yield the annealed versions when the underlying graph is a homogeneous random graph such as Erd\H{o}s--R\'enyi $G_{n,p}$, or stochastic block model, in general.
 These models can be constructed by considering $K_n$ or other complete $\ell$-partite graphs, respectively, and deleting every edge independently with probability $1-p$.